 - 6.1.
 The Archaeological Investigations were conducted in accordance with the Archaeological Specification provided by SWAT Archaeology. - 6.2 The works comprised the close monitoring and supervision of all ground works, including the inspection of subsoil and natural deposits for archaeological features and finds.
-All fieldwork was conducted in accordance with the methodology set out in the WSI and carried out in compliance with the standards outlined in the Chartered Institute for Archaeologists' Standards Guidance for Archaeological Watching Brief (CIfA 2017). - 6.3.
-All excavation was carried out under the constant supervision of an experienced archaeologist (Dr Paul Wilkinson MCIfA). - 6.4.
+All fieldwork was conducted in accordance with the methodology set out in the WSI and carried out in compliance with the standards outlined in the Chartered Institute for Archaeologists' Standards Guidance for Archaeological Watching Brief (CIfA 2017).

+- 6.3.
+All excavation was carried out under the constant supervision of an experienced archaeologist (Dr Paul Wilkinson MCIfA) and the proposed build was to be a concrete raft. - 6.4.
 Where possible some areas of excavation were subsequently closely examined with the intention of revealing any observed features in plan and section but no features were revealed. - 6.5.
-If found archaeological features under threat were to be excavated to enable sufficient information about form, development date and stratigraphic relationships to be recorded without prejudice to more extensive investigations, should these prove to be necessary. - 6.6 Excavation of the area for the concrete foundation footings was carried out by building contractors digging with a small machine (Plates 1-6).
-All areas of excavation were carried out under the constant supervision of an experienced archaeologist and inspected and recorded by the archaeologist in attendance (See Table 1, below).
+If found archaeological features under threat were to be excavated to enable sufficient information about form, development date and stratigraphic relationships to be recorded without prejudice to more extensive investigations, should these prove to be necessary. - 6.6 Excavation of the area for the concrete raft foundation footings was carried out by building contractors digging with a small machine (Plates 1-6).
+All areas of excavation were carried out under the constant supervision of an experienced archaeologist and inspected and recorded by the archaeologist in attendance.
+A raft foundation is a reinforced concrete slab under the whole of a building or extension, 'floating' on the ground as a raft floats on water.
+This type of foundation spreads the load of the building over a larger area than other foundations, lowering the pressure on the ground. - 6.8 Timetable: Archaeological monitoring was carried out on the following days;

-6.8 Timetable

-Archaeological monitoring was carried out on the following days;

 Task Date Staff

-Archaeological monitoring 11 th May till 3 rd June 2024 Paul Wilkinson
+Archaeological monitoring 4 th June 2024 Paul Wilkinson

 SWAT